 I found this memoir by Becky a delightful story of bits and pieces of her life.
 She brought back many memories of my own life when I was a youngster.
 She talks about her 'klutz gene' but I say join the klutz club, Becky.
 I, too have fallen around all my life.
-You can read about two of my klutzy falls here and here.
+(Most recent, April 9, 2015, I broke my arm that day!)
 However, it was much more fun reading about all your funny falls, and much more.

 Reading her memoir was a week of fun filled days, I didn't want the book to end, therefore I only allowed myself to read about 50-70 pages a day, that way it lasted a lot longer before I reached the end.
 I even read two other books to make this one last longer, so I wouldn't reach the end so quick.
 All I can say about this book is "I Loved It."

 I followed Becky on her blog as she shared her ups and downs about her writing of her memoir.
 I pestered and pestered her about when can we get a copy, finally she took pity on me and gifted me with her book.

 A big THANK YOU Becky it was a joy to read your memoir.
 Did I say I loved the book so much I awarded it 5 'Chin Hairs'?
 I am looking forward to the sequel coming when?
 Only Becky knows....

 I did not receive any type of compensation for reading and reviewing this book.
 While I receive free books from publishers and authors I am under no obligation to write a positive review.

 Sweet, Austen-inspired treats, perfect with a cup of tea.